Sign up

 Verified Updates instantly via WebSub Supports Webmention Valid

-I’m a freelance web developer based in Düsseldorf, Germany.
+I’m a web developer based in Düsseldorf, Germany.
 I make a RSS feed reader called FeedCity.
-I’m also a passionate film photographer, a husband and father, a musician, metalhead, and movie fan.
+I co-organise the local Homebrew Website Club.
+I’m also a passionate film photographer, a husband and father, a bass player and guitarist, metalhead, and movie fan.

 Author